 In March 2016, Fortress was appointed investment manager of certain third party originated funds (the "JP Funds") which are primarily focused on investing in secondary limited partnership interests.
 The JP Funds had \$0.7 billion in AUM as of the date of Fortress's appointment.
-Fortress earns management fees from the JP Funds ranging from 1.0% to 2.0% of AUM (as defined), potential incentive income and reimbursement of eligible expenses.
+Fortress earns management fees from the JP Funds ranging from 1.0% to 2.0% of AUM (as defined in the respective agreement), potential incentive income and reimbursement of eligible expenses.